 Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
 It is key that staff are aware of how these children's experiences, can impact on their mental health, behaviour and education.
-If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following the child protection policy and speaking to the DSL or Deputy DSL.

-See KCSIE 2021 for further guidance and links to documents.
+If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following the child protection policy and speaking to the DSL or Deputy DSL, who is also the school's senior mental health lead.
+See KCSIE 2023 for further guidance and links to documents.